GameFoundry/B3DFramework/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/10_gpuProfiling.md

 GPU operations cannot be profiled using the CPU profiler as they are executed asynchronously.
 This means when you call a method that executes on the GPU (such as those on **RenderAPI**, as well as GPU resource read/write operations) it will return almost immediately, meaning the timing information reported by the CPU profiler will not be representative of the time it actually took to execute the operation.

-Therefore GPU profiling is instead handled by @bs::ProfilerGPU, globally accessible from @bs::gProfilerGPU.
+Therefore GPU profiling is instead handled by @bs::ProfilerGPU, globally accessible from @bs::GetProfilerGPU.
 It allows you to track execution times of GPU operations, as well as other helpful information.

 # Sampling